openenergysolutions/openfmb.docs/docs/adapter/protocol-plugins/modbus/client.md

-# Modbus Master
+# Modbus Client

-The `modbus-master` plugin acts as a Modbus client (master) that can read and write Modbus coils, discrete inputs, input registers and holding registers.
+The `modbus-master` plugin acts as a Modbus client that can read and write Modbus coils, discrete inputs, input registers and holding registers.

 The adapter automatically determines what to poll based on the types and indices